This version: November 21 2024 11:55

 • “If you drop a variable that is not significant in a multiple linear regression, the other estimated coefficients should not change very much.”

-If this statement is false describe how you would look for a counterexample.
-If this statement is false provide a plausible counterexample.
+• If the statement is false describe how you would look for a counterexample?
+Provide a plausible counterexample.

 • “If a linear regression on two variables and an intercept leads to the rejection of the joint null hypothesis: \(H_0: \beta_1 = \beta_2 = 0\), then it must be possible to reject at least one of the hypotheses: \(H_0: \beta_1 = 0\) or \(H_0: \beta_2 = 0\).”

 Comment.
 If this statement is false describe how you would look for a counterexample.
-If this statement is false provide a plausible counterexample.
+Provide a plausible counterexample.

 • Consider a linear regression on two variables and an intercept with coefficients \(\beta_1\) and \(\beta_2\).
 The simple linear regressions have regression coefficients \(\gamma_1\) and \(\gamma_2\).
 Is it possible for a data set to lead to rejection of the hypothesis \(H_0: \beta_1 = \beta_2 = 0\) yet not reject either \(H_0: \gamma_1 = 0\) nor \(H_0: \gamma_2 = 0\).

 If so, provide a plausible example.
-What does this say about the ability of forward stepwise regression to find a model that fits well.
+What would this say about the ability of forward stepwise regression to find a model that fits well.

 • In multiple regression, when would you want to exclude a variable even though it is highly significant?
 Give an example.